-Einstein and “A Land of New Beginnings”
+3. Einstein and “A Land of New Beginnings”

 Einstein took an active part in the founding of The Hebrew University in Jerusalem.
-He felt keenly for the fate of the Jews, especially those born in Eastern Europe, having himself witnessed antisemitism and injustice directed toward Jews in Gernamy.
+He felt keenly for the fate of the Jews, especially those born in Eastern Europe, having himself witnessed antisemitism and injustice directed toward Jews in Germany [61] and [62].

-His special sympathy for Jews from Eastern Europe was partly based on the studying he experienced in his youth with Max Talmey.
+His special sympathy for Jews from Eastern Europe was partly based on the studying he experienced in his youth with Max Talmey [63].

 The role of Talmey was significant in the intellectual and emotional development of the young Einstein.
-A general view shared by Einstein biographers, including Rudolf Kayser and Banesh Hoffmann, his contact with Talmey (a medical student who tutored Albert at home) had a decisive influence on Einstein.
-The above mentioned biographers noted that Jewish Eastern European student Max Talmey stimulated his tutee's interest in science and philosophy, recommending “the popular books on natural science by Aaron Bernstein”, and advising Einstein to read Kant.
+A general view shared by Einstein biographers, including Rudolf Kayser [64] and Banesh Hoffmann [65], his contact with Talmey (a medical student who tutored Albert at home) had a decisive influence on Einstein.
+The above mentioned biographers noted that Jewish Eastern European student Max Talmey stimulated his tutee's interest in science and philosophy, recommending “the popular books on natural science by Aaron Bernstein (see [64], p.
+36)”, and advising Einstein to read Kant (see [65], p.
+24).

-Ze’ev Rosenkranz stated that the relationship between the tutor and the tutee was later reflected in Einstein's idea of establishing a university, especially of a medical faculty, as a refuge for scientists from the countries of Eastern Europe: “…Einstein, who had been mentored by an Eastern European student of medicine, could repay the favor by contributing to the establishment of a medical faculty for a planned refuge for Ostjuden – the Hebrew University.”
+Ze’ev Rosenkranz stated that the relationship between the tutor and the tutee was later reflected in Einstein's idea of establishing a university, especially of a medical faculty, as a refuge for scientists from the countries of Eastern Europe: “…Einstein, who had been mentored by an Eastern European student of medicine, could repay the favor by contributing to the establishment of a medical faculty for a planned refuge for Ostjuden – the Hebrew University (see [63], p.
+138).”

-Thus, it is hardly surprising that the focus of Einstein's visit to Palestine, from February 2-14 or 15, was connected with the establishment of The Hebrew University.
+Thus, it is hardly surprising that the focus of Einstein's visit to Palestine, from February 2-14 or 15, was connected with the establishment of The Hebrew University [66].